Multitype L\'evy trees as scaling limits of multitype Bienaym\'e-Galton-Watson trees: Main Results

-\begin{definition}[Decoration, glued subdecorated space and glued decoration] A \emph{glued subdecorated space} $\sG^*(\cD)$ of a decoration $\cD$, is defined by where $\sim$ is the smallest equivalence relationship which makes where the root $\rho_\emptyset$ is the same as the root of the subdecoration $\cD(\emptyset)$, and $d_{\sG^*(\cD)}$ is a distance in $\sG^*(\cD)$.
-Finally, from a glued subdecorated space we construct a \emph{glued decoration} $\sG(\cD)$, as the Cauchy completion of the former.
-We denote by $d_{\sG(\cD)}$ and $\vec \mu$ its distance and measure. \end{definition} A priori, we should not expect that either the glued decoration $\sG(\cD)$ is compact nor that its measure is finite almost surely.
+\begin{definition}[Decoration, subglued decoration and glued decoration] A \emph{subglued decoration} $\sG^*(\cD)$ of a decoration $\cD$, is defined by where $\sim$ is the smallest equivalence relationship which makes where the root $\rho_\emptyset$ is the same as the root of the subdecoration $\cD(\emptyset)$, and $d_{\sG^*(\cD)}$ is a distance in $\sG^*(\cD)$.
+Finally, from a subglued decoration we construct a \emph{glued decoration} $\sG(\cD)$, as the Cauchy completion of the former.
+We denote by $d_{\sG(\cD)}$ and $\vec \mu$ its distance and measure. \end{definition} A priori, we should not expect that the glued decoration $\sG(\cD)$ is compact nor that its measure is finite almost surely (or even locally).
 In order to guarantee both these properties we impose the following assumption.
-We recall that the \emph{diameter} of a metric space $(X,d)$ as $\textup{diam}(X):=\sup_{x,y\in X}d (x,y)$.
+We recall that the \emph{diameter} of a metric space $(X,d)$ is defined as $\textup{diam}(X):=\sup_{x,y\in X}d (x,y)$.